magomimmo/modern-cljs/doc/tutorial-14.md

     (listen! (by-id "calc") :mouseout remove-help!)))
 ```

-We wrapped the `calculate` function inside an anonymous function, which
+We wrapped the `calculate` function inside an anonymous function,
-now receives the event as argument.
+which now receives an event as the sole argument.

 Now we need to modify the `calculate` function definition to be able
 to prevenet the `click` event to be passed to the `action` of the